metrorailings/OwlBlog/content/posts/2022-week-10-insights.md

 If it wasn't obvious, TJ Watt makes a big difference on defense.'

 The read-option plays add an interesting dimension to Pittsburgh's offense.
 More importantly though, the Steelers have found ways to leverage Kenny Pickett's speed.

+Both these offenses are terrible.
+Neither can really overcome negative game script.
+And I don't really sense any solid identity among either of them.